JoseVarelaP/ryke-batchrendertool/README.md

-# RykeShrk's Batch Render tool
+# RykeShrk's Batch Render Tool

 A blender extension that allows you to render out specific sections of a singular scene onto different folders.